 Animal Care AttendantsAnimal care attendants provide the actual day-to-day care for the shelter pets.
 They clean kennels, provide food and water to the animals and may administer medications.
 It's a very hands-on job that puts you in direct contact with animals every day.
 Some shelters look for volunteers to assist with these duties.
 It's a great way to get started working for shelters.

 Animal Control Agency DirectorAn animal control agency director runs a shelter that is funded by the city.
 They help animals too, providing many of the same services as a humane society.
 The biggest difference is that animal control agencies are concerned with public safety.
-They protect people from health risks and the dangers that stray and lose animals can cause to people in the community.
-They often represent the agency at public functions and mange the overall operation of the shelter.
+They protect people from health risks and the dangers that stray and loose animals can cause to people in the community.
+They often represent the agency at public functions and manage the overall operation of the shelter.

 Animal Shelter VeterinarianAn animal shelter veterinarian treats sick or injured animals or provides well-care exams for the animals at the shelter.
 They are responsible for the individual care of all the shelter pets as well as the health and well being of the entire shelter population.
 Shelter veterinarians make sure that the animals coming into the shelter do not spread diseases to other animals in the shelter.
 They often spay and neuter adopted pets to ensure they won't contribute to the pet population problem.
 The job requires an extensive education, including veterinary school.